Installing the Wazuh indexer using the assisted installation method

 # tar -axf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt -O | grep -P "\'admin\'" -A 1

 2. Run the following command to confirm that the installation is successful.
-Replace <ADMIN_PASSWORD> with the password gotten from the output of the previous command.
-Replace <WAZUH_INDEXER_IP> with the configured Wazuh indexer IP address:
+Replace <WAZUH_INDEXER_IP_ADDRESS> with the IP address of the Wazuh indexer and use the password gotten from the output of the previous command:

 {